Student advocacy

 Read more

-Student days and webinars
+Student and learner days and webinars

 Our student days provide a relaxed and fun opportunity for students from different education centres to come together and meet other students.
 Each event has a similar format, starting with interesting student and guest speakers, followed by workshops where students can learn something new.
 We also use the days as an opportunity to gather and share learner’s views and experiences of learning which we then share with policy makers.
 The events are organised by students for students.

-Find out more about the Student Day
+Find out more about the upcoming Learner Day

 Students in the media